GregShiner/ocaml_borrow_checker/README.md

 ## Analysis

 Most of the static analysis steps are repeats of interp without storing the actual value or computation, so only the differences will be discussed.
+The primary purpose of the static analyzer is to check code for semantic errors.
+If a static analyzer can check for many different kinds of errors upfront, then the interpreter can make more assumptions about the program which can make it even more performant.
+Ex: Our interpreter does not perform borrow checking.
+It simply assumes all borrows are valid because they passed the borrow checker in the static analyzer.

 ### Environment